stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

 and does not hold.
-Consider for a moment what it means to proof a statement in Idris: Such a statement (or proposition) is a type, and a proof of the statement is a value or expression of this type.
+Consider for a moment what it means to proof a statement in Idris: Such a statement (or proposition) is a type, and a proof of the statement is a value or expression of this type: The type is said to be *inhabitd*.
 If a statement is not true, there can be no value of the given type.
 We say, the given type is *uninhabited*.
-If we still manage to get our hands on a value of an uninhabited type, that is a logical contradiction and from it, anything follows (remember
+If we still manage to get our hands on a value of an uninhabited type, that is a logical contradiction and from this, anything follows (remember
 [ex falso quodlibet](https://en.wikipedia.org/wiki/Principle_of_explosion)).